PBCWUD Presents: What is Backflow Prevention? - YouTube

 New customers requiring a backflow prevention assembly are responsible for hiring a CBPT to install the backflow prevention assembly.
 PBCWUD will perform the Initial Backflow Prevention Assembly Certification at the time the water service is activated.
 The customer will be billed an Initial Backflow Certification Fee of $40 per assembly.
 Service will not be activated until the assembly passes this Initial Backflow Prevention Assembly Test and Certification.
 If the assembly does not pass this certification, the customer must contact a CBPT to have the problem corrected.
 The customer must then contact PBCWUD to have the assembly retested and water service activated.
 The customer will be billed an additional $40.00 per assembly per testing.
 After initial certification by PBCWUD, all subsequent certifications must be performed by the customer’s CBPT.

 New and existing customers with a backflow prevention assembly already installed are responsible for ensuring that a CBPT tests and certifies the backflow prevention assembly.
 PBCWUD will send a notification letter to each customer, advising when the annual test is due.
 The customer must contact a CBPT to perform the test and ensure that a Test and Maintenance Report is received by the Environmental Health and Safety Section at PBCWUD.
 The customer is responsible for having all repair and maintenance performed on the backflow prevention assembly by a CBPT.
 After any repair or maintenance, the assembly must be re-tested immediately and test results submitted to the Environmental Health and Safety Section at PBCWUD.
+New and replacement installations of backflow prevention assemblies must be permitted through the appropriate municipality's Building Department as determined by the property control number.

 How do I find an Approved Certified Backflow Technician?